jloizel/jobtrackr/README.md

 <!-- ABOUT THE PROJECT -->
 ## 📝 About The Project

 Jobtrackr is a mobile application built to empower job seekers in organizing their job search effectively.
-With features for tracking applications, statuses, and deadlines, users can stay on top of their job hunt and maintain a structured approach.
+With tools for tracking applications, statuses, and deadlines, users can stay on top of their job hunt and maintain a structured approach.

 This app allows users to log into their personal account, add details about job applications, and track their progress, from submission to offer.
 The platform offers a clean and intuitive interface, ensuring that users can focus on finding the right opportunity without getting lost in administrative tasks.